nramabad/Flex/README.md

 # FlexJobs

 ### FlexJobs matches candidates with job opportunities by generating keywords and comparing similarities from user-uploaded resumes and job listings.
+[Demo Now!](https://flexjobs.herokuapp.com)

 ## Background and Overview